 AI-assisted learning is emerging but uneven.
 Some providers are experimenting with AI-powered feedback, adaptive learning paths, and automated progress tracking.
 The technology is promising but still early.
 Qualified human teachers remain the foundation of effective online education.

 Demand from the Middle East and Africa is accelerating.
-Families in the UAE, Saudi Arabia, South Africa, Nigeria, and Kenya represent a growing share of online British curriculum enrolments.
+Families in the UAE, Saudi Arabia, South Africa, Nigeria, and Kenya represent a fast-growing share of online British curriculum enrolments.
 Providers are responding with dedicated time-zone timetables and region-specific support.

 Wellbeing and social connection are non-negotiable.
 The best online schools now treat pastoral support and community building as core functions, not add-ons.
 Expect structured enrichment activities, student councils, virtual clubs, and in some cases, in-person meetup events.